Skip to main content

 Is the Atomic Bear worth it compared to cheaper options?

-At $12.99 for a 2-pack, the Atomic Bear sits in the mid-range.
+The Atomic Bear sits in the mid-range tier for a 2-pack.
 You're paying for longer cord (12ft vs 8-10ft), a reliable fire starter, and a well-reviewed brand.
-Budget picks like the aZengear ($9.49) offer less cord but still work well.
+Budget-tier picks like the aZengear offer less cord but still work well for basic preparedness.

 How do you maintain an Atomic Bear paracord bracelet?